uwdata/visualization-curriculum/README.md

 - To read JavaScript notebooks online using [Observable](https://observablehq.com/), click the "Observable" links above.
 - To read Python notebooks online using [Colab](https://colab.research.google.com/), click the "Colab" links above.
+- To run the notebooks using [Nextjournal](https://nextjournal.com), click the "Nextjournal" link and press "remix"
 - To read Python notebooks locally, follow the instructions below.

 ### Local Installation